 - Chapter is well-prepared for primary recruitment by planning and completing Recruitment Preparation Week according to Recruitment Confidential, including all required workshops.
 The Upload Prep Week Agenda and Pre-Recruitment Call tasks are completed in Anchorbase prior to Recruitment Preparation Week. - 2.
 Chapter plans and completes the six Recruitment Preparation Workshops (RPWs) curricula according to Recruitment Confidential and are scheduled according to the Calendar Planning Guide. - 3.
 Chapter utilizes qualities of Article II as an evaluation tool for recruiting and evaluating potential new members, follows all membership policies, and follows the Positional Statement on Inclusivity when making membership related decisions. - 4.
 Evaluating Committee (EVC) abides by and enforces all recruitment policies and procedures as outlined in Recruitment Confidential. - 5.
-Chapter meets Quota during primary recruitment.
+Chapter meets Quota during primary recruitment, if one is set.

 - 6. Chapter utilizes COB to maintain a competitive size on their campus and to maximize the opportunity of membership to potential new members on campus.
 The COB Action Plan task is completed in Anchorbase prior to the first day of classes each term and the COB Statistics task is completed in Anchorbase following every COB bid day, if applicable. - 7.
-If received, EVC collects Recommendation Forms electronically on the Delta Gamma Member Site and utilizes them effectively for membership evaluation. - 8.
-Chapter conducts the Foundation Education for Recruitment: Let's Talk Philanthropy workshop during Recruitment Prep Week focusing on our Service for Sight philanthropy.
-The vp: Foundation completes the Foundation Education for Recruitment: Let's Talk Philanthropy Summary task in Anchorbase and members are able to articulate our philanthropy, Service for Sight. - 9.
+If received, EVC collects Recommendation Forms electronically on the Delta Gamma Member Site and utilizes them effectively for membership evaluation. - 8. vp: Foundation conducts the Foundation Education for Recruitment: Let's Talk Philanthropy workshop during Recruitment Prep Week focusing on our Service for Sight philanthropy and completes the Foundation Education for Recruitment: Let's Talk Philanthropy Summary task in Anchorbase two weeks after the presentation. - 9.
 Chapter completes the Reporting Recruitment Panhellenic Total task in Anchorbase within seven days of campus total being reset.